 In reviewing the compensation policies and practices of the Company each year, the Governance Committee seeks to ensure the executive compensation program provides an appropriate balance of risk and reward consistent with the risk profile of the Company.
-The Governance Committee also seeks to ensure the compensation practices do not encourage excessive risk taking behaviour by the executive team.
-The Share Option Plan (as defined below) is designed to focus on the long-term performance of the Company, which discourages executives from taking excessive risks in order to achieve short-term, unsustainable performance (see "- Principal Elements of Compensation - Share Option Plan").
+In carrying out its mandate, the Governance Committee assesses and reviews the Company's compensation policies and practices (including the Company's elements of compensation and the balance between such elements in terms of individual and corporate performance and fixed and variable components) to identify any risks arising from the Company's compensation policies and practices that could reasonably be expected to have a material adverse effect on the Company.
+The Governance Committee also seeks to ensure the compensation practices do not encourage excessive risk-taking behaviour by the executive team, through short-term decision making at the expense of long-term thinking.
+In support of the foregoing, the Share Option Plan (as defined below) is designed to focus on the long-term performance of the Company, which discourages executives from taking excessive risks in order to achieve short-term, unsustainable performance (see "Principal Elements of Compensation - Share Option Plan").